GEECS-BELLA/GEECS-Plugins/ScanInfoToGsheet/README.md

 # ScanInfoToGsheetGUI
 This GUI gets scan information/variables of all scans of a day and export it to a google sheet in a google drive.

+## Download
+Go to [release page](https://github.com/GEECS-BELLA/GEECS-Plugins/releases) in github and download the build package.
+If your PC asks you about access rights, right-click --> properties, general tab --> "this file came from another computer and might be blocked help protect this computer" --> unblock

+## How to run
-For 'Scan Date Folder' section, choose a folder of a scan date where scan data are stored.
+* In 'Scan Date Folder' section, choose a folder of a scan date where scan data are stored.
+Ex) `Z:\\data\\Undulator\\Y2020\\01-Jan\\20_0123`.
+Fill in experimental parameters to list, then choose a google folder location for the gsheet to be saved.
+Click **Export**.
-    ex) Z:\\data\\Undulator\\Y2020\\01-Jan\\20_0123

-For 'enable auto update' section, you can select/unselect anytime to run/stop the auto update.
-It will update the Google sheet every 30 seconds as long as you already clicked 'Export' before.
+* In 'enable auto update' section, you can select/unselect anytime to run/stop the auto update.
+It will update the Google sheet every 30 seconds as long as you already clicked **Export** before.

-*If you want to add/edit a Google drive folder where Google sheets are going to be saved, open 'config_gdrive.ini' and edit it.
+* If you want to add/edit Google drive folders where Google sheets are going to be saved, open 'config_gdrive.ini' and edit it.

 ## If you want to run a python program and choose setting manually...
 Run scaninfo2gsheet.py. (scaninfo2gsheet.py does a same thing as ScanInfoToGsheetGUI)